QuyAIExplorer/QuyAIExplorer/README.md

 👨‍🦱 Hi, My name is Nguyen Cong Quy, but you can also call me Leo.
 </p>
 <p>
-🏫 I'm currently a senior student at Ho Chi Minh City University of Technology and Education, majoring in Robotics and Artificial Intelligence
+🏫 I'm currently a senior student at Ho Chi Minh City University of Technology and Education, majoring in Robotics and Artificial Intelligence.
 </p>
 <p>
 💪 My Strength: Natural Language Processing, Machine Vision, Time Series Analysis.